How Much Does A Casket Cost (2023 Average Casket Prices)?

 Wood casket prices range between $950 to a whopping $7,900.
 The average cost of a wood casket, however, is a more reasonable $1,600.

-If you are on a tight budget, you can also opt for a wooden coffin.
+If you are on a tight budget, you can opt for a wooden coffin.
 Coffins are plain-looking and made from inexpensive materials, making them far less expensive than caskets.

-Maple and mahogany may cost slightly more than other woods because of its appearance, but they can also last longer with proper care.
+Maple and mahogany may cost slightly more than other woods because of their appearance, but they can also last longer with proper care.
 If you are looking for an inexpensive option, consider the pine box casket.

 solid pine coffin